 [Free Download] Menu Engineering Worksheet

 Don’t start from scratch.
-Download a ready-made menu engineering worksheet with formulas.
+Download a ready-made online menu engineering and worksheet with formulas.
 Automate your menu calculations.
 Create profitable menus and identify opportunities, losers, workhorses and winners among your recipes.

-The ‘totals sold’ helps you gauge item popularity.
+The ‘totals sold’ help you gauge item popularity.
 It informs the y-axis of the menu engineering matrix.
 The higher up the item falls, the more popular it is.

 To get to the popularity threshold, divide 100% by the number of items in the menu you’re analysing.
 That’s your ‘expected popularity’ per item.
-It’s a theoretical number but gives you something to go on.
+It’s a theoretical number, but it gives you something to go on.
 The number distributes ‘popularity’ evenly among menu items, totalling 100 for the entire menu.

-Everything that is 70% or above of that ‘expected popularity’ is considered popular.
+Everything that is 70% or above of that ‘expected popularity’ is considered a popular menu item.
 Similarly, this is a theoretical number, but it gives you a solid benchmark.

 Formulas for Expected Popularity and Threshold Popularity